nicoware-dev/supersonic/README.md

 > **Note**: The following service packages are not yet launched but will be available soon through early access.
 For now, we recommend self-hosting your own instance!

-For detailed service descriptions and future offerings, see our [services documentation](docs/services.md) and [business plan](docs/business-plan.md).
+For detailed service descriptions and future offerings, see our [services documentation](docs/services.md).

 ## 🚀 Quick Start